 Do you own a business?
-Did you know that your business can be exempted from paying income tax or no tax at all?
+Did you know they can exempt your business from paying income tax or no tax at all?
 Businesses are usually subject to two types of taxes, which are business tax and income tax in the Philippines.
 There are tax benefits given to the SME or having a small business in the Philippines.
 These are Marginal Income Earner (MIE) and Barangay Micro-Business Enterprises (BMBEs).
+In this article, we will help how to register as BMBE (Barangay Micro-Business Enterprise)

 In this article, I will discuss the benefits and how to register your business as BMBE in the Philippines.
 If you just started your business and you’ve recently registered your business as subject to the income tax rate and business tax, don’t worry, it’s not yet the end of the world.
 Let me tell you first what is BMBE!